wayetender/whip/web/source/docs/artifact-eval.md

 To show the last objective, we must install an adapter on all services.

-Surprise!
-The other services were alread enhanced.
+It turns out that the other services were alread enhanced.

 Change the last line of `adapter_client.yaml` file from